Tangata Tiriti – Treaty People: an interactive workbook on the Treaty of Waitangi

 - What the Treaty means for us today in Aotearoa/New Zealand

-How is this book different from other resources on the Treaty of Waitangi?
+How are these activities different from other resources on the Treaty of Waitangi?

-The Tangata Tiriti – Treaty People book is:
+The Tangata Tiriti – Treaty People programme is:

 - inclusive: the activities explicitly include members of all our cultures present in Aotearoa/ New Zealand and invites all of us to take our place in the contemporary debate surrounding the Treaty of Waitangi

 - accessible: the resource is written in plain English so that it can be understood by all participants – young and old, including those for whom English is a relatively new language.

 - interactive: the activities require members of the group to participate and collaborate in learning about the Treaty of Waitangi

 - balanced: the signing of the Treaty and the settlement of Aotearoa is explored from Māori and Tauiwi (non-Māori) perspectives

 Who are the activities suitable for?

 Activities are suitable for anyone who wants a better understanding of the Treaty of Waitangi.
 Activities are suitable for all tangata tiriti (Tauiwi, including Pākehā) and for tangata whenua.
 The resources can be used with new migrants, ‘older’ settlers, students, adult learners and employees.